Renoldi

-Renoldi is a noble family, historically of probable Hungarian or Frankish provenance.
+The House of Renoldi is a noble family, historically of probable Hungarian or Frankish provenance.
 In the earliest period the Italian branch of the family established in Italy around the eleventh century, after serving as crusader knights in several crusades they settled down in Venice.
 In 1273 the family came to a dominant role in the political scenario of Venice with Giovanni who was the head of the Sestiere of Santa Croce until his death.
 The family remained as an influential entity in the republic of Venice and as a strong connection with the House of Habsburg.